 Curricular Practical Training

-Curricular Practical Training (CPT) authorizes an F-1 student to engage in an on- or off-campus paid training that is integral to or required for the academic program.
-CPT authorizations are issued by ISSS and specify the employer, site of activity, and start and end dates authorized during the training.
+Curricular Practical Training (CPT) authorizes an F-1 student to engage in compensated training that is integral to or required for the academic program.
+ISSS issues CPT authorizations which specify the employer, site of activity, and start and end dates authorized during the training.
+This information appears on the I-20.
+ISSS cannot authorize CPT for ongoing employment.

 Eligibility